Bob Etherington Limited Admissions Policy Statement

-Internal discussions with the students has led to the development of potential content of HEAR section 6.6 relating to extra-curricular activity.
+Internal discussions with the students have led to the development of the potential content of HEAR section 6.6 relating to extra-curricular activity.

 Record keeping duties [QAA Indicator 2] BE Ltd is committed to the management and disposal of its academic and non-academic records.
 The Records Retention Policy and Retention schedule outlines our approach to the creation, retrieval, storage and disposal of student records.

 BE Ltd will keep admissions documents for all students who register at BE Ltd for the entire period during which a student is registered with BE Ltd and then for a further six-year period following the end of the relationship.

 As part of the admissions process, applicants who are not successful in gaining admission the files are held for a minimum of 12 months and subsequently confidentially destroyed.